Rajya Sabha adjourned for day amid Oppn protests

 Amid ruckus, Harivansh, who was in the Chair, took up two statutory resolutions, including one for extending the President’s rule in Manipur for another six months, and one for the Finance Ministry to amend the Second Schedule to the Customs Tariff Act, 1975.

-Meanwhile, the Lok Sabha was adjourned till 2 pm on Tuesday due to vociferous protests by Opposition parties demanding a discussion on the Special Intensive Revision (SIR) exercise carried out by the Election Commission in Bihar and other issues.
+Meanwhile, the Lok Sabha was adjourned till 2 pm on Tuesday due to vociferous protests by Opposition parties demanding a discussion on the SIR exercise carried out by the Election Commission in Bihar and other issues.

-When the House met at 11 am, Speaker Om Birla first paid tributes to three former members, including former Jharkhand chief minister Shibu Soren who passed away on Monday.
-Soon after the obituary references, Opposition MPs, including

-from the Congress, were on their feet, raising slogans and holding up placards.